blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/deserialization1.php.md

 # Answer

 It is a Deserialization issue.
-The example shows a PHP class with an exploitable '_destruct' method.
+The example shows a PHP class with an exploitable 'destruct' method.
 An attacker might be able to delete an arbitrary file via a Path Traversal attack, for e.g. requesting the following URL: http://testsite.com/vuln.php?data=O:8:"Example1":1:{s:10:"cache_file";s:15:"../../index.php";} - https://owasp.org/www-community/vulnerabilities/PHP_Object_Injection